AlexanderValler/LethalCompanyMod/README.md

 Want to suggest new features or tweaks for this mod?
 Feel free to open up a suggestion issue on the GitHub repository!

-Furthermore there is an official mod release thread on the Lethal Company Modding Discord!
+Furthermore, there is an official mod release thread on the Lethal Company Modding Discord!